The Ultimate Guide to Using CBD For Your Hair

 - Seeds — Contains all 21 amino acids for optimal hair cell production

 As you can see, every fiber, leaf and chemical compound in the hemp plant can have great benefits for your hair.
-That is why it’s so important to choose CBD products that boast “full spectrum hemp oil” or “whole plant” on the label.
+That is why it’s so important to choose CBD products that boast “broad spectrum hemp oil” or “whole plant” on the label.

 CBD — The Complete Protein in Hair Care